Consumer confidence again ticked up to 60 this month, making September the fifth month this year it’s hit that record high.

 Confidence is holding steady for the third straight month to start 2018, with our index value remaining at the 60-point high mark it hit in January.
 Approval for the tax law stabilized after rising each of the past three months.
 While still sky-high, approval among Republicans ticked downward from 89 percent in February to 86 percent this month, becoming a slight drag on the overall rating.
 Approval among independents (no change at 43 percent) and Democrats (19 percent to 18 percent) stayed more stable.

 The overall two-percentage point shave in approval for the tax bill did not move to the other side; disapproval remained at 46 percent.
 More people this month expressed uncertainty.

 Consumer confidence is holding steady in the second month of 2018, with our index value remaining at the 60-point high mark it hit in January.
-Support for the tax law has increased another 5%: now a slender majority, 51%, approves of Republican-led tax reform; 46% disapprove.
-For the first time, nearly as many strongly approve of the law as are stridently against it (23 vs. 25%).
+Support for the tax law has increased another 5 percent: now a slender majority, 51 percent, approves of Republican-led tax reform; 46 percent disapprove.
+For the first time, nearly as many strongly approve of the law as are stridently against it (23 percent vs. 25 percent).

-Though few Democrats approve of the tax law, their support has increased notably since January (13% to 19%); support is also up among Republicans (86% to 89%) and it’s virtually unchanged among independents (42% to 43%).
+Though few Democrats approve of the tax law, their support has increased notably since January (13 percent to 19 percent); support is also up among Republicans (86 percent to 89 percent) and it’s virtually unchanged among independents (42 percent to 43 percent).

 Every month, we asked respondents a battery of five questions relating to their current financial status and future expectations.
 Those questions are: